silnrsi/font-harmattan/source/typetuner/README_TT.txt

 built-in keyboards of the operating system.
 You may also need to install an appropriate keyboard and input method for the characters of the language you wish to use.
-If you want to enter characters that are not supported by any system keyboard, the Keyman program (www.keyman.com) can be helpful on Windows, macOS, and Linux systems.
+If you want to enter characters that are not supported by any system keyboard, the Keyman program (https://keyman.com) can be helpful on Windows, macOS, and Linux systems.

 If you want to enter characters that are not supported by any system keyboard, and to access the full Unicode range, you might try charmap.exe on Windows or, on Ubuntu or similar software, gucharmap or kcharselect.

+In Microsoft Word, you can type the USV (e.g., 0627), then select "0627", then type Alt-X. It will convert it to the character.

 Another method of entering some symbols is provided by a few applications such as Adobe InDesign or LibreOffice.org.
 They can display a glyph palette or input